gioblu/PJON/README.md

 - [PJON-python](https://github.com/Girgitt/PJON-python) - python interface by Zbigniew Zasieczny
 - [PJON-gRPC](https://github.com/Galitskiy/PJON-gRPC) - gRPC server-client by Oleg Galitskiy

+#### Contribute
+Feel free to send a pull request sharing something you have made that could help.
+If you want to support us you can also try to solve an [issue](https://github.com/gioblu/PJON/issues).
+Thank you for your support.

 #### Donate
 If you believe in this project and you appreciate our work, please, make a donation.
 The PJON Foundation is entirely financed by contributions of wise